jakes44/skagit-met/README.md

 1. Activate the conda environment in the root of this repo (see setup above) or have pixi installed
 2. Run from the command line using the following command - be sure to adjust the dates and parameters as needed - `python wrf_downloader.py --model cesm2_r11i1p1f1_ssp245 --startDate 2023-01-01 --endDate 2023-01-08`
 3. If using pixi, run `pixi run wrf --model cesm2_r11i1p1f1_ssp245 --startDate 2023-01-01 --endDate 2023-01-08 --outputDir data/weather_data/`
-3. For help with parameters, run `python wrf_downloader.py -h`
+3. For help with parameters, run pixi run wrf_downloader.py -h`

 # prism_downloader script
 This script downloads and formats bulk, downscaled PRISM output data from the [PRISM archives](https://www.prism.oregonstate.edu/).
 You can read more about the data [here](https://www.prism.oregonstate.edu/documents/PRISM_datasets.pdf).